 Testing Your VPN's Effectiveness

-After connecting to a VPN, it is essential to verify that your IP address is indeed hidden.
-You can do this by using an IP address checker to confirm the visible IP matches the VPN server’s IP, not your real one.
+Once you connect to a VPN, you should verify that it's actually hiding your IP.
+Use an IP address checker to confirm that the IP showing up is the VPN server's, not your real one.

-Additionally, perform leak tests for DNS, WebRTC, and IPv6 to ensure no accidental exposure of your real IP address.
+Also, run some leak tests for DNS, WebRTC, and IPv6 to make sure your actual IP isn't sneaking through somehow.

 Summary

-A VPN is a powerful tool to hide your IP address by routing your internet traffic through an encrypted tunnel and replacing your real IP with that of the VPN server.
-However, its effectiveness depends on the VPN provider’s policies, technical implementation, and user configuration.
-Properly used, a VPN significantly enhances your online privacy and security.
+A VPN is a solid tool for hiding your IP by sending your traffic through an encrypted tunnel and swapping your IP for the VPN server's.
+But how well it works depends on the VPN company, how it's built, and whether you set it up right.
+If you use it correctly, a VPN will definitely boost your online privacy and security.

 FAQ